 Urbit is an entirely new computer, so by default it drops you into the "dojo," which is its terminal.
 Like your current computer, it can be used to do just about anything if you know the right commands.
 You only need to know one command for now.

-At the moment, the most common way to use Urbit is through a web app named Landscape, which comes with Urbit.
-It runs in your browser and provides an interface to Urbit without using the terminal.
-You need to get the password, or
+At the moment, the most common way to use Urbit is by launching apps like Groups (a communications suite) from the web interface homescreen.
+The web interface allows you to use your ship without touching the terminal.
+You just need to get the password, or

 - With your Urbit running, look for a line that says something like

-http: live (insecure, public) on 80.
+http: web interface live on http://localhost:8080.
 The number given is the port that your ship is using.
-It will probably be 80, but we're just making sure.
-(Don't worry about the "insecure, public" part — that just means you can access it from your own web browser.
-It doesn't give anyone else access.)
+It will most likely be 80 or 8080, but we're just making sure.

 - If the port given is

 localhostinto your browser's address bar.
 If the given port is a different number, such as

 8080, you would type